navicore/akka-http-phantom.g8/README.md

 ## USAGE

-G8 will prompt you for details like your project name and package name.
+G8 will prompt you for details like your project name and package name

 In a terminal shell, enter: